-Sacrifice Throws for BJJ
+How to Do Sacrifice Throws for BJJ

 Judo and BJJ go hand in hand, but some throws are far better suited for transitioning to the ground.
 One category of throws in judo that fit this category well are ma sutemi waza, or back sacrifice techniques.
-Clearly, if you miss the throw and you're already on your back, guard recovery is extremely high percentage, and with a few small modifications, you can seamlessly integrate good sacrifice throws into your existing BJJ game.
+Clearly, if you miss the throw and you're already on your back, guard recovery is extremely high percentage.
+With a few small modifications, you can seamlessly integrate good sacrifice throws into your existing BJJ game.
 Even side sacrifice techniques (yoko sutemi waza) can result in a great position on the ground, even if you miss the throw.

 Uki waza is a classic favorite for the lazy, and lends itself almost directly to groundwork.
 Start with standard judo grips on your partner, with your left hand on their right lapel, and your right hand gripping somewhere in between their wrist and elbow, but closer to the wrist.
 Drive into your partner so that they want to push back into you.
 When they do this, simply step out of their way and then sit down, extending your left leg out in front of both of their legs.
 Make sure you turn your supporting (right) foot perpendicular before sitting, so you can turn your hips sideways (with relation to your partner) and turn to throw your partner.

-Uki Waza with Hook
+Uki Waza With Hook

 Sometimes when you're going through the uki waza throw described earlier, your partner is a little off balance, but not enough so that you might be able to throw them.
 Here's a great excuse to use a butterfly hook (your right foot) to continue elevating your partner just beyond the point of no return.
 As you turn your hips over to come up on top, a knee cut guard pass is recommended.